AlexSKuznetsov/AlexSKuznetsov/README.md

 ### Hi there 👋

-I'm a Full-Stack Javascript Developer searching for a dream job! :)
+I am a Frontend JavaScript Developer with industry experience in building websites and web applications.
+I specialize in JavaScript, React, Redux & Node.js, and I have professional experience working with various BPM engines such as Camunda, Zeebe & Bizagi and I searching for a dream job! :)

 <h3>Things I code with</h3>
 <p>